-the next section, the theoretical foundations that support the four hypotheses presented in this study are presented.
+Regarding to the structure of this paper, in the next section, the theoretical foundations that support the four hypotheses presented in this study are presented.
 Then, the technique used to carry out the quantitative analysis is explained.
 Subsequently, are detailed and discussed the results.
 Finally, conclusions are developed based on the results, and the main limitations and suggestions for further research are presented.

 2. Literature review